Mark L. Tidd

-Mark Luzerne Tidd (born May 8, 1955) is a former United States Navy officer who served as the 25th Chief of Chaplains of the United States Navy from 2010 to 2014.
+Mark Luzerne Tidd (May 8, 1955 - February 22, 2025) was a former United States Navy officer who served as the 25th Chief of Chaplains of the United States Navy from 2010 to 2014.

 Early life and education

 Tidd comes from a career navy family; his father, Emmett H. Tidd was a vice admiral during the Vietnam War and was the commander of all naval surface forces in the Pacific.
 His brother, Admiral Kurt W. Tidd, was the commander of all United States forces in South America.
 He is a 1977 graduate of Williams College in Williamstown, Massachusetts.

 Tidd, a Presbyterian minister, received his Master of Divinity from Fuller Theological Seminary, a Master of Theology from Princeton Theological Seminary and a Doctor of Ministry from Pittsburgh Theological Seminary in 2018.
 He is a graduate of the National War College in Washington, D.C., with a Master of Science in National Security Strategy and a graduate of the Marine Corps Command and Staff College and the Armed Forces Staff College.